qasedak/WP-Intl-Calender/README.md

 1. **Locale Settings**: Choose whether to automatically detect the user's locale or set a specific locale for date conversion.
 2. **Date and Time Formats**: Customize the format for year, month, day, weekday, hour, minute, and timezone.
 3. **Automatic Date Detection**: Enable this option to automatically detect and convert WordPress date elements (posts, comments, archives).
 4. **Custom Date Selector**: Enter CSS selectors for elements containing dates, separated by commas.
-Default is `.date, time, .wp-intl-date`.
+Default is `.date, time`.

 ## Changelog